JannieI/canvas-workstation-V3/src/app/roadmap.md

     13.Allow own profile pic upload!
     14.How do we treat sensitive data - that may not be seen by DBA.
 Keep it in Excel and reload each time ...
     - Add Named-Transformations: have a CRUD form where user specifies a name, and a list of transformations to be performed with it.
 Maybe give a start DS -> can only work if the requested DS has this layout, plus has field types, etc to calc and also know it will work.
 Seems best solution to have a start DS.
+    - Show Transformations and Spec as json !!
+    - Transform with IF this then that value Statement !
     - export to csv, Excel, etc
     - has currency
     - data bars inside text values